Montana-Media-Arts/MART500/README.md

 ## Week 12

 - Final group check-in about status of final project paper and art documentation/artifact.
+- **(Optional) DUE:** First portion of Paper:
+	- Introduction
+	- Literature Reviews
+	- As much else as you would like to include...
 - All work due by next Wednesday, November 11th.

 ## Week 13

 **Final Projects (Paper and Art Documentation/Artifact) Due to Dr. Musick**

+Due by, Sunday, November 15th @ midnight.

 _NO CLASS FOR VETERANS DAY_